 Casual and occasional use of alcohol isn’t harmful per se, and it’s certainly not toxic.
 But when a family member uses drugs or alcohol regularly and displays compulsive behavior, this points out a harmful and unhealthy dynamic in the family.

-Emotional, verbal, or physical violence as a result of substance abuse is, again, a toxic family sign that threatens to disrupt a child’s well-being.
+Emotional, verbal, or physical violence resulting from substance abuse is, again, a toxic family sign that threatens to disrupt a child’s well-being.

 11. They were supposed to meet ridiculously high standards.

 It’s normal to assign tasks to children, as that’s how they can learn about responsibilities.
 But those tasks shouldn’t keep the child from playing, finishing their homework, or getting enough sleep.

 Toxic families often ask their children to look after siblings or provide most of their care, do heavy chores like cleaning and cooking meals before they can safely or aptly do so, or provide emotional support for their parents as if they are adults.